deeleeramone/openbb-empty/README.md

 ## Developing

-Open the `empty` extension folders and examine the code to see how the pieces interact.
+Open the `/extensions` folder and examine the code to see how the pieces interact.
 If your code changes are not being reflected after reloading the Python interpreter, try rebuilding the assets: